Don’t

 In School Campaign

-Forty percent of US children live in states where schools send BMI reports to parents.
+Forty percent of US children live in states where schools send BMI reports to parents (Thompson & Madsen, 2017).
 Millions of US children have been weighed in schools over the years due to School BMI Screening policies.
 Decades after these weigh-ins began, research has proved School BMI Screenings to be a failed policy.
 The screenings have yielded no positive child health outcomes on a population level or on an individual level.
-Instead, these screenings have actually proven harmful to students’ mental health.
+Instead, these screenings have actually proven harmful to students’ mental health (Thompson & Madsen, 2017).

 What You Should Know

 A 2021 study of 28,000 students in California Public Schools over 3 years found that School BMI Screenings “did not improve students’ weight status or physical health.”
 The screenings did, however, “decrease students’ satisfaction with their weight.”
-These screenings caused ‘body dissatisfaction’ which trigger a host of mental health problems.
+These screenings caused ‘body dissatisfaction’ which trigger a host of mental health problems (Madsen et al., 2021).
 No studies have found benefits to student on a population level or individual level from School BMI Screenings.
 After decades of measuring students’ BMI in schools—involving millions of school children—the School BMI Screening policies have proved a resounding failure.

-To learn more about BMI screenings, download Be Real’s Informational Sheet.
+To learn more about BMI screenings, download BE REAL’s Fact Sheet.

 The Student Body Film